rubenxyz/retired_assassin/README.md

 ### Contribute

+### Contribute
-As this screenplay is open source, anybody is welcome to clone the script for the purpose of tinkering, edit, correct, comment, improve and push the “code” back to the repository – just like with open source software.
-The [head developer](https://github.com/rubensz) will review diff, merge accepted contributions to the main branch and credit contributors.
+As this screenplay is open source, anybody is welcome to clone the repo, tinker, edit, comment, improve and push the code back to the repository – just like any other open source code.
+The [maintainer](https://github.com/rubensz) will review and merge accepted contributions to the main branch.
+All contributors will be credited when the script goes into production.

 ### License